Heritage and history

 You can find a full listing of these items which have State or local significance on the heritage and conservation register.

-Contact our heritage officer if you have any questions or feedback on aspects of our water history.
+Contact our customer helpdesk if you have any questions or feedback on aspects of our water history.

 Take a journey in time - water supply 1778 to now

 The British settled Australia in January 1788.
 Some 859 convicts, soldiers, and administrators set up camp around the stream that emptied into Sydney Cove.